 Inclement Weather Procedures

 District parents and families are able to get up-to-the-minute school delay and closure information by becoming a fan of the District’s Facebook page.
-As in the past, the District will continue to share this information with local radio and news outlets; KDKA Radio, KDKA TV, WPXI and WTAE.
+As in the past, the District will continue to share this information with local news outlets; CBS Pittsbrugh (KDKA TV), WPXI and WTAE.

-School is canceled only during unusual circumstances such as extreme weather, facilities or equipment failure, an environmental hazard or a public crisis that causes a significant safety risk.
+School is canceled only during unusual circumstances such as extreme weather, facility or equipment failure, an environmental hazard or a public crisis that causes a significant safety risk.

 1. When will I know if schools are closed or a 2-hour delay?

 When a decision can be made the preceding night, the District will attempt to make an announcement by 10 p.m.
 In most cases, a decision won’t be made until morning.
 The goal is to make a decision to have a 2-hour delay or close schools by 5 a.m.
 There will be no announcement if schools are open as scheduled.

 2. Who makes the decision to have a 2-hour delay or close schools?

 The Superintendent, the Chief Operations Officer and the Director of Transportation make the decision based upon current weather conditions, weather forecasts and road conditions.

 3. What if the schools are open, but I decide to keep my child home during inclement weather?